ilg-physics-ucsb/physics4l-manual/4LSite/lab2.md

  10. Using the &ldquo;Pick Data&rdquo; option on Phyphox, get the value of each of the 10 peaks, and also the background field if necessary.
-Since your phone is also measuring Earth&rsquo;s field, remember that all measurements will be *relative* to the value of the field in your current location, so you will want to subtract this from your results!
+Since your phone is also measuring Earth's field, remember that all measurements will be *relative* to the value of the field in your current location, so you will want to subtract this from your results!

 ::::::Question